 Water flossers use a stream of pressurized water to clean the teeth.
 These handheld devices remove plaque, food particles, and other debris.

-Studies show water flossers are very effective at removing plaque between teeth.
-To ensure you're buying a quality product, look for the American Dental Association (ADA) Seal of Acceptance.
-These water flossers have been shown to help prevent gum disease, cavities, and other oral health issues.
+Studies show water flossers may be more effective than traditional flossing at removing plaque between teeth.3 To ensure you're buying a quality product, look for the American Dental Association (ADA) Seal of Acceptance.